Vijay-Dahiya/News_App_Lattice/README.md

 # NewsForDaily
-Hi, This app can be used for crop a image.
+Hi, This app will give latest news.

 Used Open Source-Libraries 😎
 1. Retrofit